 - How to change nameservers with Bluehost

 After you point your domain to our nameservers, your WordPress site will require at least an A Record and CNAME to function properly.
 You can add your DNS records by clicking on “Add Record.”
+All DNS records support in-line editing for quick changes.

 We also support management of these additional DNS records: